onhalfway/weijiacheng/docs/contents/wjch/en/headway/pre-intermediate/hw4e-pre-intermediate-sb.md

 it it goes really well and it's much more reliable than my old one

-tape script 6.10 antonyms one that man was so rude to me yes he wasn't very polite was he - some people are so stupid well not everyone's as clever as you three
+tapescript 6.10 antonyms one that man was so rude to me yes he wasn't very polite was he - some people are so stupid well not everyone's as clever as you three